nickjj/orats/README.md

 You can disable users from registering by taking a look at `config/routes.rb` and inspecting the comments near the top.
 I feel like this is the cleanest way to disable registrations while still allowing users to edit and/or delete their account.

-Keep in mind that it depends on a root route being present.
-If you have not yet setup a root route then you will need to create one or it will crash since `root_path` will be undefined.
-If you are just messing around to test out the templates then you can replace root_path with `'/'`.
-You can always change it to something else if you desire to do so.

 ### 1. Create the project

 ```